 (LAkeshore basketball league)

-Participating Schools: Cedar Grove, Elkhart Lake, Fond du Lac, Grafton, Howards Grove, Kiel, Kohler, Oostburg, Ozaukee, Plymouth, Port Washington, Random Lake, Roncalli, Sheboygan Christian, Sheboygan Falls, Sheboygan Lutheran, Sheboygan North, Sheboygan South, Valders, Two Rivers, West Bend East.
+Participating Schools: Cedar Grove, Elkhart Lake, Fond du Lac, Grafton, Howards Grove, Kewaskum, Kiel, Kohler, Manitowoc Lutheran, Oostburg, Ozaukee, Plymouth, Port Washington, Random Lake, Roncalli, Sheboygan Christian, Sheboygan Falls, Sheboygan Lutheran, Sheboygan North, Sheboygan South.

-LBL Goals/Mission: The LBL goal is to provide a competitive opportunity for 3rd-8th Grade Girls Basketball teams that will reduce travel, keep fees low, layout the full season schedule before week one, and will give more ownership to individual programs and/or host sites.
+LBL Goals/Mission: The LBL goal is to provide a competitive opportunity for 3rd-8th Grade Girls Basketball teams that will minimize travel, keep fees low, and will give ownership and flexibility to individual programs and/or host sites.